Grocery Shopping Tips During The COVID-19 Pandemic5 min. read

-There will be times where making a grocery run during the lockdown period is necessary.
-This is a very crucial moment where safety precautions have to be strictly followed to avoid catching and spreading the coronavirus.
+There will be times where making a supply run during the enhanced community quarantine is necessary.
+These are very crucial moments where safety precautions have to be strictly followed to avoid catching and spreading the 2019 coronavirus.

-If you are the designated person in your household to do make a run for food, medicine, and supplies, here are some grocery tips to keep yourself and your entire household protected against COVID-19.
+If you are the designated person in your household to shop outside for food, medicine, and supplies, here are some grocery safety tips to keep yourself and your household protected from falling sick due to COVID-19.

-- Wash your hands before you wear your mask
+- Wash your hands before you put your mask on

 - Make sure there are no gaps between your face and the mask

 - Do not touch your mask.
-If you do, clean your hands with either soap and water or alcohol-based cleaners
+If you do, clean your hands with either soap and water or an alcohol-based cleaner

 - When you’re done, remove the mask by unclipping the ear loop from your ears; never touch the front side